-When you see a lagoon floating with garbage or a once beautiful landscape paved with concrete you also realize that if principles of sustainable tourism are not put into action, then each one of these destinations will lose their appeal, environmental beauty and ultimately, their profitability.
+When you see a lagoon floating with garbage or a once beautiful landscape paved with concrete you must also realize that if the principles of sustainable tourism are not put into action, then each one of these destinations will lose their appeal, environmental beauty and ultimately, their profitability.

 In order to develop a sustainable tourism and travel industry, some key areas to consider include: